+52% of C-suite executives and 51% of hospital risk managers said that nursing and clinical staff bear the brunt of the responsibility for patient safety.

-- Compliant High scorers conform to organizational guidelines and are less likely to ignore rules. - Strong High scorers exhibit confidence in their work and are less likely to make mistakes by panicking under pressure. - Poised High scorers display emotional control while working and are less likely to make mistakes by losing their temper. - Vigilant High scorers remain attentive during repetitive tasks and are less likely to make mistakes because of boredom. - Cautious High scorers perform work carefully and avoid unnecessary risk. - Trainable High scorers are open to new training and development and are less likely to overestimate their own competence.
+Compliant - High scorers conform to organizational guidelines and are less likely to ignore rules.

+Strong - High scorers exhibit confidence in their work and are less likely to make mistakes due to panicking under pressure.

+Poised - High scorers display emotional control while working and are less likely to lose their temper and make a mistake.

+Vigilant - High scorers remain attentive during repetitive tasks and are less likely to make mistakes due to boredom.

+Cautious - High scorers tend to perform work carefully and avoid unnecessary risk.

+Trainable - High scorers are open to new training and development and are less likely to overestimate their own competence.

-2. CHANGE THE CULTURE
+2. Change the Culture

-According to AIG's survey, negative organizational culture is the number one barrier to patient safety.
-In fact, one third of the C-suite respondents said their hospital needed to undergo major cultural changes in order to maintain a culture of patient safety.
-Organizational culture impacts patient safety in three main ways:
+ccording to AIG's survey, negative organizational culture is the number one barrier to patient safety.
+In fact, one-third of the C-suite respondents said the culture at their hospitals needed to undergo major change.
+Organizational culture impacts patient safety in three main ways.

-Staff Buy-In - Nurses and clinical staff bear the greatest responsibility for patient safety, and as such are the most familiar with the countless risks patients face.
+Staff buy-in - Nurses and clinical staff bear the greatest responsibility for patient safety and are most familiar with the countless risks patients face.
 The constantly evolving nature of safety best practices makes it necessary to continually institute new procedures.
 However, top-down patient safety initiatives aren't likely to be well received.

-"Simply announcing new initiatives will be met with resistance," said Ryan Ross, Hogan's VP of Global Alliances.
+"Simply announcing new initiatives will be met with resistance," said Christopher Duffy, Hogan partner and director of global solutions.
 "It needs to be a two-way conversation to ensure understanding and gain commitment."

-Communication Breakdown - According to the AIG study, three quarters of risk managers listed lack of staff communication and teamwork as their top barrier to maintaining patient safety, as did 68% of hospital executives.
-That issue becomes compounded every time a patient has to be moved or transferred between departments (e.g., from surgery to recovery).
+Communication breakdown - According to the AIG study, three-quarters of risk managers listed lack of staff communication and teamwork as their top barrier to maintaining patient safety, as did 68% of hospital executives.
+To make matters worse, this is an issue that becomes compounded every time a patient is moved or transferred between departments (e.g., from surgery to recovery).

-"This is all about communication," says Ross.
-"After a long shift, do nurses see it as 'my job is over, time to go home,' or do they say 'I really need to transition and follow the proper steps to make sure the patient is as safe as possible'?"
+"This is all about communication," says Duffy.
+"After a long shift, do nurses see it as 'My job is over; it's time to go home,' or do they say, 'I really need to transition and follow the proper steps to make sure the patient is as safe as possible'?"